 York Region is exploring a new opportunity to develop community rental housing at 62 Bayview Parkway.
 This future redevelopment will help address the significant need for housing in York Region.
 The site is centrally located in the Town of Newmarket, close to public transportation, shops, services and park space.

-The Region will consider building between 115 and 250 units with a range of rental options that include affordable and market rents.
+The Region will consider building approximately 250 units with a range of rental options that include affordable and market rents.
 While planning is still in the early stages, the design will commemorate the history of the original building and include indoor and outdoor amenity space.

 The final design will be determined through the planning process with input from community members.
 By working with the Town of Newmarket and engaging with our neighbours, we can address community considerations and build an inclusive, welcoming community.

 Here is a look at the anticipated project timeline: